augustolustosa/agenda_app/README.md

 # agenda_app

-A new simple project of a contact book.
+A new simpl3 project of a contact book.
 You can add/update/delete a contact witch is composed by name, email, phone and picture.

 ![alt text](https://i.ibb.co/dpThTDw/Captura-de-tela-em-2020-07-12-14-00-52.png)